 Just because your friends have had a string of relationships or go on dates with new people every week, it doesn’t mean your life is worthless if you do not find similar ‘success’ in your life.
-Yes, we as a society often equate having multiple relationships, and people to date as a success but nothing can be farther away from the truth.
+Yes, we as a society often equate having multiple relationships, and people to date as success.
+Nothing can be farther away from the truth.

 Whether it is dating a particular person or dating in general, the worst you can do to yourself is to try it just for the sake of it under peer pressure.